RaymondLoranger/io_ansi_table/README.md

 # IO ANSI Table

 Prints data to STDOUT in a table with borders and colors.
-Can choose a table style among the 40 already predefined.
+Can choose a table style amongst many already predefined.

 ## Installation